 The authority and responsibilities of the Committee are to:

-- annually review, approve, and oversee management’s implementation and maintenance of a robust and written performance evaluation process for Schlumberger’s executive officers.
+- annually review, approve, and oversee management’s implementation and maintenance of a robust performance evaluation process for Schlumberger’s executive officers.

 - annually review and approve the compensation structure for Schlumberger’s executive officers and to approve their compensation (other than that of the CEO), including base salary, annual cash incentive and long-term incentives.